BurraRohan/StoryCraft_The_AI_Story_Generator/README.md

 # AI Story Generator

-Using simple prompts, you can develop small snippets of stories that you can work further on.
+ A simple where users can use simple prompts to develop small snippets of stories that the user can work on further.

 ---